1. What is Reverse VAT?

-HMRC has stated that it will apply a light touch in dealing with any errors made in the first 6 months of the new legislation, as long as a business is trying to comply with the new legislation and has acted in good faith.
+HMRC had stated that it would apply a light touch in dealing with any errors made in the first 6 months of the new legislation, as long as a business was trying to comply with the new legislation and had acted in good faith.

-Any errors need be corrected as soon as possible, as the longer under declared or overcharged sums remain outstanding, the more difficult it may be to correct or recover them.
+Any errors in your VAT returns need be corrected as soon as possible, as the longer under declared or overcharged sums remain outstanding, the more difficult it may be to correct or recover them.

-Penalties will only be considered if a businesses is deliberately taking advantage of the changes.
+Penalties will only be considered if a business is viewed to be deliberately taking advantage of Reverse VAT.

-✓ Identify which of your contracts will be subject to Reverse VAT:
+✓ Identify if your contracts are subject to Reverse VAT:

 - Where you are supplying construction services to anyone other than an End User

 - Where a VAT-registered business is supplying you with construction services and you are not an End User

-✓ Identify which of your clients are End Users and ask them to confirm this in writing
+✓ Identify if your clients are End Users and make sure they confirm this in writing

-✓ Let your commercial clients know that you are aware of Reverse VAT and will invoice them as appropriate and remind them of your payment terms as cash flow will be increasingly important
+✓ Invoice your commercial clients appropriately and remind them of your payment terms to help support your cash flow

-✓ Update your terms and conditions for domestic consumers
+✓ Ensure you have updated your terms and conditions for domestic consumers

-✓ Contact your sub-contractors and suppliers of construction services to make sure they aware of Reverse VAT and the impact it may have on their cash flow
+✓ Make sure your sub-contractors and suppliers of construction services are aware of Reverse VAT and the impact it may have on their cash flow

-✓ Check your accounting systems and software can deal with Reverse VAT
+✓ Ensure your accounting systems and software can deal with Reverse VAT

-✓ Update your template invoices to refer to Reverse VAT where appropriate
+✓ Make sure your template invoices refer to Reverse VAT where appropriate

-✓ Check you can log in to your VAT online account
+✓ Make sure you can log in to your VAT online account

-✓ Ensure all your relevant staff are familiar with Reverse VAT and how it will operate
+✓ Ensure all your relevant staff are familiar with Reverse VAT and how it operates.

 23. Information that must be included on Invoices